Skip to content

 Not every small tenant can get a negotiated SNDA, but it’s worth pushing when:

-If you’re signing an “as-is” lease with big repair exposure, foreclosure risk can combine with other issues (see /blog/roof-hvac-replacement and /blog/insurance-deductibles).
+If you’re signing an “as-is” lease with big repair exposure, foreclosure risk can combine with other issues (see roof and HVAC replacement clauses and insurance and deductibles).

 Where SNDAs usually show up in the lease